-5 Conclusions & Outlook
+5 Conclusions and outlook

 In this study, we applied the ice sheet model SICOPOLIS to reproduce the current state of the Mocho-Choshuenco ice cap and to project its future evolution under different emission scenarios.
-This To our knowledge, this is the first estimate of future glacier evolution obtained from a flow model in an ice flow model forced with climate change scenario data for the Wet Andes, and one of the first in the second for the whole Andes.
+To our knowledge, this is the first estimate of future glacier evolution obtained from an ice flow model forced with climate change scenario data scenarios for the Wet Andes, and the second for the whole Andes.
 Using a linear temperature-ELA parameterization, we investigate the future of the ice cap using projected temperature changes from 23 GCMs as input.
 A considerable spread of the projected ice volume at the end of the 21st century is obtained, depending on the emission scenario and GCM.
-However, under the emission scenario

 The mean projected ice volume losses until the end of the century are $56 \pm 16\%$ (RCP2.6), $81 \pm 6\%$ (RCP4.5) and $97 \pm 2\%$ (RCP8.5) with respect to the ice volume derived from measurements in 2013.
 This means that even under the most optimistic emission scenario the expected loss of ice volume is between 40% and 72%.
-The spread between the results, when driving the model by different GCMs, becomes lower when considering higher emission scenarios: under the emission scenario RCP8.5, which does not consider a reduction of our emission of greenhouse gases, the spread of the results is less pronounced and in this scenario it is likely that the ice cap will loose more than 90% of it lose more than 95% of its current volume by 2100.
-Since temperature projections are relatively uniform in the region and geometry of the surrounding ice caps are similar to Mocho-Choshuenco ice cap, we project similar can expect similar projections of high volume losses for other ice-caps ice caps in the Chilean Lake District (39-41.5°S).
+The spread between the results, when driving the model by different GCMs, becomes lower when considering higher emission scenarios: under the emission scenario RCP8.5, which does not consider a reduction of our emission of greenhouse gases, it is likely that the ice cap will lose more than 95% of its current volume by 2100.
+Since temperature projections are relatively uniform in the region and geometry of the surrounding ice caps are similar to Mocho-Choshuenco ice cap, we can expect similar projections of high volume losses for other ice caps in the Chilean Lake District (39-41.5°S).

 The Mocho-Choshuenco ice cap is the smallest ice body to which SICOPOLIS has been applied so far, justified a priori by the cap-like geometry (as opposed to, for example, valley glaciers), and a posteriori by the reasonably good performance of the model in replicating the present-day ice cap.
-Nevertheless, it would be valuable to check if the application of a full-Stokes glacier flow model (as for example Elmer/Ice, Gagliardini et al. (2013)) affected the simulated state of the ice cap notably, or if the disagreements are mainly caused by our simplified surface mass balance parameterization.
-When projecting
+Nevertheless, it would be valuable to check if the application of a full-Stokes glacier flow model (as for example Elmer/Ice, Gagliardini et al. (2013)) affected the simulated state of the ice cap notably, or if the disagreements are mainly caused by our simplified surface mass balance-SMB parameterization.

-When trying to project the future of the large Patagonian icefields in the southern part of the Wet Andes largest ice bodies of the Southern Andes (the Patagonian icefields), the interaction of their outlet glaciers with the surrounding water bodies becomes crucial.
-Adequate parameterizations for frontal ablation are necessary, which allow the glaciers to adapt their frontal positions according to the glacier flow, which, in turn, will be crucially determined by these parameterizations its interaction with the water bodies.
+When trying to project the future of the largest ice bodies of the Southern Andes (the Patagonian icefields), the interaction of their outlet glaciers with the surrounding water bodies becomes crucial.
+Adequate parameterizations for frontal ablation are necessary, which allow the glaciers to adapt their frontal positions according to the glacier flow, which, in turn, will be crucially determined by its interaction with the water bodies.